puetzp/vec2checkd/README.md

 $ systemctl enable /etc/systemd/system/vec2checkd@<instance_name>.service
 ```

 Each instance reads its configuration from `/etc/vec2checkd/conf.d/<instance_name>.yaml`.
 Though a custom location may be provided by overriding the settings in the unit file (the flag `--config` specifically).
-The expected content of each configuration is described [here](doc/configuration.md).
+The overall structure of the content of each instance's configuration is described [here](doc/configuration.md).

 For simple use-cases a single instance of vec2checkd will suffice of course.
 The instantation of multiple daemons may help in some cases however, e.g. when: